 STEP 1: Collect all the requirements.

 STEP 2: Contact the consulate of Montenegro to the Philippines if you have already completed it as you need to ask the exchange rate and might be given other instructions.
-E-mail is at firstname.lastname@example.org.
+E-mail [email protected].

 STEP 3: Pay the visa fees.
 Make sure you will shoulder the bank fees.
-Write your name at the slip after paying.
+Write your name on the slip after paying.

 Bank Name: Bank of China (Headquarter)